 Recommended Learning Path for Beginners

-Please also note, you do not need to be an expert in all of these domains.
-The idea is to build confidence with a broad understanding of these topics.
+π’ You DO NOT need to be an expert in every single knowledge domain listed below!
+The idea is to build confidence across a broad spectrum of knowledge.

 Systems Administration